tarantool/doc/doc/book/app_server/luajit_memprof.rst

                     @format_concat.lua:4, line 5
                     INTERNAL

-This happens because a trace is compiled after 56 iterations, and the JIT-compiler removed the unused ``c`` variable  from the trace, and, therefore, the dead code of the ``concat()`` function is eliminated.
+This happens because a trace has been compiled after 56 iterations (the default value of the ``hotloop`` compiler parameter).
+Then, the JIT-compiler removed the unused ``c`` variable  from the trace, and, therefore, the dead code of the ``concat()`` function is eliminated.